49ers beat Falcons 31-13 for 5th win in 6 games - WHIZ News

 The Niners (8-6) scored touchdowns on four straight drives to make easy work of the Falcons (6-8) to remain in wild-card position as the sixth-place team in the NFC.

+“I think we’re peaking at a good time,” fullback Kyle Juszczyk said.
+“We’re definitely not playing the best as we can.
+There’s a lot of things that didn’t exactly go our way, but we were able to battle back and not let it faze us early on.
+I feel like we’re playing good ball right now and stacking some weeks.”

+Atlanta hasn’t been able to do the same and once again got outclassed by one of the contenders.
+The Falcons have been outscored by 23.8 points per game in losing all five matchups against teams that currently have winning records.

-Atlanta got stopped at the goal line on its first possession of the game and lost a fumble on a strip sack by Nick Bosa on the opening drive of the second half.
+The Falcons got stopped at the goal line on their first possession of the game and lost a fumble on a strip sack by Nick Bosa on the opening drive of the second half.
+That fumble recovery by Fred Warner came two plays after Samson Ebukam opened the half with a sack.

+“That was huge,” Bosa said.
+“Simpson made a big play on the play action and then I had a nice power rush.
+Fred and Sampson ran a good game over there to make him flush out of the pocket.
+I ran him down.”

 That helped the Niners take control as they took advantage of the good field position to drive 38 yards to take a 24-10 lead on Jeff Wilson Jr.’s 5-yard run.